 Chief Inspector Alan Banks moved away from London to the quaint village of Eastvale to find some peace, but trouble can be found in a village as well as in the city.
 Soon Banks must contend with a Peeping Tom, a group of thieving young thugs, and the brutal murder of an elderly woman in her home.
 A growing friendship with psychologist Jenny Fuller and tension with wife Sandra complicate matters, particularly when Jenny and Banks’s family are threatened.
 Ultimately, as the story builds to a surprising and terrifying climax, Banks must make some hard decisions.
-First in the critically acclaimed Inspector Banks Mystery Series.

 Peter Robinson is a Canadian crime writer born in Britain.
 He is best known for his crime novels set in Yorkshire featuring Inspector Alan Banks.
 Books from the Inspector Banks Mystery Series have been translated into more than fifteen languages; Past Reason Hated won the 1991 Arthur Ellis Award for Best Crime Novel and Wednesday’s Child was nominated for an Edgar Award by the Mystery Writers of America.
 Robinson currently divides his time between North America and the UK.